mjgommo/CAVD_COMP_PIPELINES/README.md

 * Several types of diagnostic plots, contained within a folder called "Diagnostics".

 ## CLUSTERING_AND_ANNOTATION
-This folder contains three R scripts and one Perl script that identify groups of genes with similar expression profiles, using the kmeans method.
+This directory contains three R scripts and one Perl script that identify groups of genes with similar expression profiles, using the kmeans method.
 In the context of the current research project, gene clusters were manually subject to functional enrichment analyses with the Canonical Pathway analysis component of IPA (Qiagen).
 After reformating IPA output files, the last script filters enrichment results and performs a concordance analysis to identify groups of clusters